kinoshitadaisuke/ncu_astroinformatics_202309/README.md

 - Session 11 "Estimating ages of star clusters" on 27/Nov/2023
 - Session 12 "Periodicity analysis of astronomical time-series data" on 04/Dec/2023
 - Session 13 "Source extraction and image alignment of astronomical images" on 11/Dec/2023
+- Session 14 "Planetary motion and orbital integration" on 18/Dec/2023

 ## Online resources